muratk3n/thirdwave/en/tweets/2020/week8a.md

 ---

-Gerard t Hooft (Nobel Prize winner) is in the same wavelength as Smolin - saying QM needs to be derived.
+Gerard t Hooft (Nobel Prize winner) is in the same wavelength as Smolin, QM needs to be derived.
 Also says whatever gives rise to it is probably sitting at Plank scale... that's where the "code" resides.

 *2020-2-17 10:57:37*